Enter your zip to

 Mix Stucco

-Apply First Coat of Stucco
+Apply the First Coat of Stucco

 Use a masonry trowel to apply the first coat of stucco, which should be 1/4 of an inch, to the mesh.
 Once the mesh is completely covered, allow the stucco to sit for a few minutes to begin to dry.
 When the stucco looks dry, use the trowel to score the entire surface with X patterns, which will make it easier to apply the next coat.
 After that’s done, cover the area with plastic and hold it down with painter’s tape.
 Let the stucco cure for at least 24 hours, based on the instructions from the product manufacturer.

-Apply Second Coat of Stucco
+Apply a Second Coat of Stucco

 Before beginning with the second coat of stucco, check to make sure the first is completely dry.
 When it is, make a new batch and apply a coat that is 3/8 of an inch, working from the bottom of the patch to the top.
-When you’re done with this layer, wait for it to begin to dry and then use the trowel to smooth out the stucco.
+When you’re done with this layer, wait for it to begin to dry, and then use the trowel to smooth out the stucco.
 Cover the area back up and wait for it to dry again.

-Apply Third Coat of Stucco
+Apply a Third Coat of Stucco

 Mix the last batch of stucco and apply it to the patch.
 Be sure to texture it so it’s even with the surrounding areas.
 Allow the stucco to cure for several days.
 Check the manufacturer’s instructions to know exactly how long to wait.